vuepress/ecosystem/docs/plugins/prismjs.md

   Configure code line numbers.

-  - If the option is set to `true` , the line numbers will be enabled.
+  - `true`: Enable line numbers.
+  - `false`: Disable line numbers.
-  - If the option is set to `false` , the line numbers will be disabled.
+  - `number`: the minimum number of lines to enable line numbers.
-  - If the option is set to `number` ，is the minimum number of lines to enable line numbers。 For example, if you set it to 4, line numbers will only be enabled when your code block has at least 4 lines of code.
+    For example, if you set it to 4, line numbers will only be enabled when your code block has at least 4 lines of code.

   You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config.